stumpapp/stump/README.md

 ## Development Setup

-There is now a setup script that handles most of the initial configuration, however for simplicity I recommend ensuring you at least have the basics: [pnpm](https://pnpm.io/installation), [rust](https://www.rust-lang.org/tools/install) and [node](https://nodejs.org/en/download/).
+There is now a setup script that handles most of the initial configuration, however ensure you at least have the basics: [pnpm](https://pnpm.io/installation), [rust](https://www.rust-lang.org/tools/install) and [node](https://nodejs.org/en/download/).
 The script may ask to attempt installing `pnpm` using `npm` if it is not found in your $PATH.

 **Ensure you are on the `develop` branch before continuing.**